 AE comments: We have received two reports from expert Referees.
 While both appreciated the timeliness and the topic of the manuscript, they also raised substantial concerns.
 I am issuing a "Major Revision" decision in order to give the Authors a chance to respond to the criticism.
 Some of the points raised by the Referees should however be fully addressed for the study to be published in PLoS Computational Biology.
 The appropriate literature should be cited and discussed, the novelty and generality of the approach should be made clear, and the method should be rigorously tested.
 In case of a resubmission, I will contact the same Referees, and potentially add another.

 >Thank you for the opportunity to submit a revision of our manuscript.
 We would like to thank both reviewers and the AE for their thorough and insightful comments.
 We carefully considered all of the individual comments and addressed each of them.
-As a result of the reviews, we added substantial text, including 15 new citations, to help contextualize the novelty and generality of the approach.
-We also re-read the entire manuscript and revised for clarity where appropriate.
+As a result of the reviews, we added substantial text, and numerous new citations, to help contextualize the novelty and generality of the approach.
+We also re-organized the entire manuscript and revised for clarity where appropriate.
 Please see our point-by-point responses to each of the reviewers’ concerns below.

 Reviewer #1: In this paper the authors present a method to detect a shift in governing parameters in a time series.
 I have not seen such method for finding a shift in parameters and this method could be interesting for biologists.
 Not being a statistician I cannot fully judge if the method of selecting the optimal parameter shift is novel enough for PLOS Comp Biol.